aws-amplify/docs/docs/cli/graphql-transformer/key.md

 ## Deploying multiple secondary indices (GSI)

-You can make multiple global secondary index (GSI) updates on one "amplify push".
-Under the hood, Amplify CLI locally sequences multiple individual deployments to your DynamoDB table because each GSI change requires time to re-index.
+You can make multiple global secondary index (`@key` with `name` parameter set) updates on one "amplify push".
+Under the hood, Amplify CLI needs to locally sequence multiple individual deployments to your DynamoDB table because each GSI change requires time to re-index.

 ### Troubleshooting